elephantscale/es-training-new/machine-learning/slides/Regressions-Generic.md

 ---

-## Problem : Applying for Credit Card
+## Problem: Applying for Credit Card

  * In US most adults have a 'credit score' (a.k.a.
 FICO score)